-CSynth is a physics based interactive visualisation platform for DNA and RNA molecular strands.
-This is currently a working prototype based on the FoldSynth program.
-It is designed to provide an engaging way to explore and understand the complex structure of the genome in 3D by integrating data from next generation sequencing (Hi-C) and modelling.
+CSynth is a physics based interactive visualisation platform for visualizing the 3D structure of the biological molecules.
+It is primarily designed to provide an engaging way to explore and understand the complex structure of the genome in 3D by integrating data from next generation sequencing (Hi-C) and modelling.
 For example, it allows the user to see a traditional Hi-C heat map overlaid with dynamically generated or precomputed 3D structures.